lupyuen/lupyuen.github.io/src/tinyemu.md

 _Does it work?_

 Yep, NuttX prints something to the HTIF Console!
-Now we know that NuttX Boot Code is actually alive and running on TinyEMU...
+Now we know that NuttX Boot Code is actually alive and running on TinyEMU (pic above)...

 ```bash
 ## Boot NuttX in TinyEMU